applicaster/developer.applicaster.com/book/ui-builder/ios/RootMenuPlugins.md

 ######Controlling of the navigation bar view
 By default navigation bar container is controlled by `GARootViewContainerController`.

-In some cases complicated UI or other specifications where the root menu needs to controlnavigationBarView, `ZPRootViewContainerControllerDelegate` protocol should be implemented.
+In some cases complicated UI or other specifications where the root menu needs to control navigation bar view, `ZPRootViewContainerControllerDelegate` protocol should be implemented.
 When doing so, `GARootViewContainerController` will delegate all configuration logic of navigation bar view to the root menu.
 In this case developer __must__ implement all cases to support default behavoiurs of the nav bar, like `presentation_type` (on_top or overlay).
 For more deatails please check documentation of the [Nav bar plugin](http://zapp-tech-book.herokuapp.com/ui-builder/ios/NavigatioBarPlugins.html)